chazzofalf/picascii/Readme.md

 ## Procedure

-Windows, MacOS, and Linux (Ubuntu) being popular OS's are listed here.
+Windows, MacOS, and Linux (Ubuntu) being popular OS are listed here.

 ### Windows

 1. Create a folder for output for this script and place it there (for instance, for a user named **Liv**, if your name is different then use THAT name in place of **Liv**, a good spot would be : `C:\Users\Liv\Documents\picascii`)
-2. Go to Microsoft Store (Login if you haven't)
+2. Go to Microsoft Store (log in if you haven't)
 3. Search for Python
 4. Install Python 3.12
-5. Open Python 3.12 via start menu (You will be greeted with a Python REPL (Read Eval Print Loop) Prompt).
+5. Open Python 3.12 via the start menu (You will be greeted with a Python REPL (Read Eval Print Loop) Prompt).
 Don't fret if your python experience level is less than basic.
 Help is on the way!
-6. Type following into the prompt one line at a time:
+6. Type the following into the prompt one line at a time:

 ```Python
 import venv